bring/developer-site/content/api/shipping-guide_2/alternativedeliverydates.md

 weight: 8
 hidden: true
 ---
-Customers who want the x next possible delivery dates in the response, can use the **numberOfAlternativeDeliveryDates**.
-When using this parameter, the same delivery date might be returned several times (as several shipping dates might correspond to the same delivery date).
-To only get the unique alternative delivery dates use following field:
+Customers who want the x next possible delivery dates in the response, can use the **numberOfAlternativeDeliveryDates**:
 * SOAP:
 ```xml
  <NumberOfAlternativeDeliveryDates>2</NumberOfAlternativeDeliveryDates>